whisthq/whist/README.md

 - Users download the Fractal Electron application for their OS and log in to launch the streamed application(s).
 - The login and launch processes are REST API requests to the Fractal webserver.
 - When the webserver receives a launch request, it sends a task definition JSON to AWS ECS, to tell it to run a specific container.

-- The webserver will either provision a new AWS EC2 instance, if all existing ones are full, or will use an existing one to place a container with the requested application on it.
+- The webserver will then provision a container associated with the specific streamed application/task definition requested.

-- This will either (A) Use an EC2 Instance that is already spun-up, or (B) This will spin up a new EC2 Instance, and then run the ecs-host-setup scripts on it. ecs-host-setup will install dependencies, and install ecs-host-service.
-- After (A) or (B) happens, an EC2 Instance will now be available one way or another, with potentially other Docker containers already running on it.
-- The ecs-task-definitions task definition will then spin up an additional Docker container on that chosen EC2 Instance using a Dockerfile from container-images, specifically choosing the Blender Dockerfile (Or whichever application they happened to choose).
-- This container-images Dockerfile will install dependencies, including the Server protocol executable, then install and run Blender, and then proceed to execute the Server protocol executable.
-- The client-application Electron App will then execute the Client protocol executable and pass in the IP address of the Server as received from main-webserver.
-A window will then open, giving the user a low-latency 60 FPS Blender experience.
+  - If all existing EC2 instances are at maxed capacity of containers running on them, the webserver will spin up a new EC2 instance based off of a base operating system image (AMI) that was configured using the /ecs-host-setup scripts and has the /ecs-host-service preinstalled.
+- If there is available capacity on existing EC2 instances, or after a new EC2 instance has been spun up, the chosen task definition will cause AWS ECS to spin up a Docker container for the requested application on the chosen EC2 instance.
+The Fractal protocol server inside this container image will be started and will notify the webserver that it is ready to stream.
+  - The container images are based off of /container-images and are pre-built and stored in GitHub Container Registry, where AWS ECS pulls the images from.
+- Once the webserver receives a confirmation that the container is ready to stream, it will notify the Fractal Electron application that it can launch the Fractal protocol client, which will happen and start the stream.

 ### Repository Structure